-(1) Operator Obligations.
-Operators will ensure that E&P Waste is properly stored, handled, transported, treated, recycled, or disposed to prevent threatened or actual adverse environmental impacts to air, water, soil, or biological resources or to the extent necessary to ensure compliance with the concentration levels in Table 915-1, and WQCC Regulation 41 numeric and narrative groundwater quality standards and classifications, as incorporated by reference in Rule 901.c.
+- (1) Operator Obligations.
+Operators will ensure that E&P Waste is properly stored, handled, transported, treated, recycled, or disposed to prevent threatened or actual adverse environmental impacts to air, water, soil, or biological resources, or to the extent necessary to ensure compliance with the concentration levels in Table 915-1, radiation control standards, and WQCC Regulation 41 numeric and narrative Groundwater quality standards and classifications, as incorporated by reference in Rule 901.b. - Protecting Waters of the State.
+Operators will conduct E&P Waste management activities, and construct and operate all Oil and Gas Locations, to protect the Waters of the State from adverse environmental impacts caused by E&P Waste. - (3) Reuse and Recycling.
+To encourage and promote waste minimization, Operators may propose plans for managing E&P Waste through beneficial use, reuse, and recycling by submitting a written management plan to the Director for approval on a Form 4, Form 15, or Form 28, Centralized E&P Waste Management Facility Permit.
+Such plans will describe, at a minimum: - A. The type(s) of waste; - B. The proposed volume and use of the waste; - C. The method of waste treatment and storage; - D. Recycled materials quality assurance; - E. Final disposition of the waste;

-- (2) Protecting Waters of the State.
-Operators will conduct E&P Waste management activities, and construct and operate all Oil and Gas Locations, to protect the Waters of the State from any adverse environmental impacts caused by E&P Waste. - (3) Reuse and Recycling.
-To encourage and promote waste minimization, Operators may propose plans for managing E&P Waste through beneficial use, reuse, and recycling by submitting a written management plan to the Director for approval on a Form 4, Sundry Notice.
-Such plans will describe, at a minimum: - A. The type(s) of waste; - B. The proposed volume and use of the waste; - C. The method of waste treatment; - D. Product quality assurance; - E. Final disposition of the waste; - F. A copy of any certification or authorization that may be required by other laws and regulations; - G. A proposed timeline for reuse and recycling; and - H. Any additional information requested by the Director. - (4) Waste Management Plans.
-Each Operator that generates E&P Waste as a result of their operations will prepare a comprehensive Waste Management Plan detailing how the Operator will treat, store, dispose, and transport all types of waste generated.
-The Waste Management Plan will include any proposed haul routes. - A. Operators will submit their Waste Management Plans with their Form 2A, Oil and Gas Development Plan or Oil and Gas Location Assessment, pursuant to Rule 304.c.(11). - B. If an Operator seeks to change its E&P Waste management practice, the Operator will update its Waste Management Plan by submitting a revised Waste Management Plan for the Director's approval or denial on a Form 4, Sundry Notice. - (5) Should future conditions at any Oil and Gas Location or Oil and Gas Facility where produced fluids and E&P Waste were generated, stored, treated, or disposed indicate contaminant concentrations in soils or Groundwater exceeding applicable standards, then further investigation, remediation, and reclamation may be required by the current Operator of record or the last Operator of record if the location is no longer active.
+- F. A copy of any certification or authorization that may be required by other laws and regulations; - G. A proposed timeline for reuse and recycling; - H. Beneficial use criteria; - I. Anticipated method of transporting waste; and - J. Any additional information requested by the Director. - (4) Waste Management Plans.
+Each Operator that generates E&P Waste as a result of their operations will prepare a comprehensive waste management plan detailing how the Operator will treat, characterize, manage, store, dispose, and transport all types of waste generated.
+The Director may require a waste management plan to include a description of proposed haul routes, including any applicable Local Government traffic requirements. - A. Operators will submit their waste management plans with their Form 2A pursuant to Rule 304.c.(11). - B. Operators will evaluate opportunities for reuse and recycling and may include a reuse and recycling plan, as described in Rule 905.a.(3) above, as part of the waste management plan. - C. If an Operator seeks to change its E&P Waste management practice, the Operator will update its waste management plan by submitting a revised waste management plan for the Director's approval or denial on a Form 4. - (5) Should evidence indicate that conditions at an active or closed Oil and Gas Location, Oil and Gas Facility, or Land Application site where produced Fluids and E&P Waste are currently or were previously generated, stored, treated, or disposed indicate contaminant concentrations in soils or Groundwater exceeding applicable standards, then the Commission authorizes the Director to require further investigation, Remediation, and Reclamation.

 b.
-Waste Transportation.
+E&P Waste Transportation.